Since sex is the main trigger for UTI, you probably wonder if you could pass a UTI to your the partner?

 Regardless whether you decide on perpetual celibacy or engage in a risky endeavor called “sex”, here are things to remember:

 1. Be smart about which contraception methods you use.
-Certain contraception methods could negatively affect your chances of contracting a UTI
+Certain contraception methods could affect your chances of contracting a UTI

 2. Take preventive measures